lsbardel/python-stdnet/docs/source/model/query.rst

 	    fund = orm.ForeignKey(Fund)
 	    size = orm.FloatField()

-These models are available in the :mod:`stdnet.tests.examples.models`, therefore you can import them from there.
-Before playing with the API, :ref:`register the models <register-model>`.
+These models are available in the :mod:`stdnet.tests.examples.models` module, therefore you can import them from there.
+Before playing with the API you need to :ref:`register the models <register-model>`.

 Creating objects
 ======================